green-fox-academy/myfirstapp-syllabus/README.md

-# StayAtHome Syllabus
+# MyFirstApp Syllabus

-This content is moved to http://stayathome-syllabus.greenfox.academy so it is easier to follow.
+This content is moved to http://myfirstapp-syllabus.greenfox.academy so it is easier to follow.